tibbsa/scoped-logger-laravel/README.md

 must all be pre-configured before they can be used.

 This package adds the ability to define different logging levels based on the "scope" of a particular log entry.
-Scopes can be explicitly defined when logging, or automatically determined based on the calling class.
+Scopes can be explicitly defined when logging, or automatically determined based on the calling class (via its name, a defined property, or a defined method).
+Logging levels for a given scope can be configured in the `config/scoped-logger.php` configuration file or overridden at runtime for debugging purposes.

 ## Features